 Baseline research has been undertaken in all six countries on the availability and affordability of crucial SRH commodities, as well as surveys into healthcare worker attitudes.
 Browse through the research here.

 The Great Lakes region is marred by health inequality, with socio-economic divides and large adolescent populations.
 Over the last few years, the COVID-19 pandemic has had a detrimental impact on ASRH in the region.
 In Kenya, for example, 15.8% of adolescent girls didn’t use family planning because they feared contracting COVID-19 at the facility, while in DRC, 54% of women who needed a health facility during COVID-19 restrictions experienced difficulties with access.
 Coupled with this, there was an increase in teenage pregnancies.
 Meanwhile, even before the pandemic, research by Health Action International (HAI) showed that the availability of SRH commodities in Kenya, Tanzania and Zambia was poor, at less than 50%.

 ASRH policies are relatively strong in the GLR countries, but implementation remains poor, often due to limited investment and low political prioritisation.
 At the regional level, several policy harmonisation efforts need to be brought to fruition if they are to have an impact on SRH at national level.
 Of course, traditional knowledge, attitude, belief and practice (KABP) also influences SRH, with the majority of the region’s population identifying as having religious or traditional faith, which influence adolescents’ choices when it comes to SRH and family planning.

-Here you will find stories, research and other information related key to supporting healthy adolescents.
+Browse below to find stories, research and other information key to supporting healthy adolescents.